ga-wdi-curriculum/js-scope/context.md

 Using what we know about forEach... what do we expect the output to be?

-Now what about this *slightly* modified example:
+Now what about this *slightly* modified example...

 ```js
 var instructor = {